Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:ate}, we illustrate our new methodology for ATE, with the theoretical analysis detailed in Section \ref{sec:atethm}.
-Section \ref{sec:extensions} extends our new approach to (1) the regression coefficient estimation in a high-dimensional partially linear model and (2) the approximately sparse GLMs considered in \citet{belloni2014pivotal, chernozhukov2018double, bradic2019minimax} and \citet{smucler2019unifying}.
+Section \ref{sec:extensions} extends our new approach to (1) the regression coefficient estimation in a high-dimensional partially linear model, (2) the estimation of local average treatment effect with instrumental variables with high-dimensional observed confounding variables, and (3) the approximately sparse GLMs considered in \citet{bradic2019minimax}.
+In Section \ref{sec:sim}, for the problem of estimating ATE, we examine the finite-sample performance of a variant of the DCal estimator that is computationally more feasible.
+Compared against several popular methods, our new method exhibits comparable, and sometimes improved statistical properties and computational runtime.
+The code for replicating our simulation studies can be accessed via the link \href{https://github.com/Cinbo-Wang/DCal}{https://github.com/Cinbo-Wang/DCal}.
 Lastly, Section \ref{sec:conclusions} concludes this article and discusses some future directions.
 Some of the technical details are deferred to the Appendix.